VIJAY-GADRE/Waste_Classification_using_ResNet152/README.md

 ### 1) Import the relevant libraries.
 ### 2) Data Collection and Preprocess the Data.
   - i.
 Load the Dataset.
   - ii.
-Split the Dataset training and testing dataset.
+Split the Dataset into training and testing dataset.
   - iii.
 Optimise the training and the testing performance.
   - iv.
 Perform Data Augmentation.
 ### 3) Model Outlining (Customised ResNet152)